-Below is a picture of me and my son, Max, who is now three and a half years old (pictured below from almost a eighteen months ago).
+Below is a picture of me and my son, Max, from a few years ago.
+Max is four years old and heading to Kindergarten in the Fall.
 He is super bright and already speaks Spanish and English fluently.
 We have started Max o Mandarin Chinese and he takes classes at University of Texas San Antonio for Chinese.
 He is very talented with languages just like his mom.

 Below is a picture of some of my favorite QSL cards (6m QSLs).

 Max dreaming of his favorite band 6m!!
 No other band is as wonderful and frustrating as 6m.
 It is band that has our entire family hooked on ham radio for life (just kidding, wife isn't too thrilled about this goofy hobby).

 Below is a picture of me and my wife Susanna at my sister's wedding a few years ago.
 She is a wonderful wife and mother for Max and Ana.

 Below is a picture of my little angels, Roxy and Bentley.
 They are cavalier king charles spaniels and were our kids before Max came around.
 They are still my fur babies and I love them so much.